First Nations win case over $4 benefit from Ontario, federal governments

 The chiefs from the affected territory in northern Ontario have said the Anishinabek people agreed under the treaty to share their lands and resources with newcomers.
 In return, the Crown would pay annuities that were supposed to increase as the territory generated revenues from forestry, mining and other resource development.

 A spokesman for the Ontario government said it’s in the process of reviewing the court’s decision and declined to say anything further.
-The federal government did not immediately respond to a request for comment.
+The federal government also said it was reviewing the ruling, adding it “remains open to discussions with the interested parties.”

 “Indigenous people have always been treated as second-class citizens in this country,” said Mamakwa.
 “When we think about the resources from the land, it’s the livelihood of our culture, it’s the livelihood of our people — and I don’t think there’s a set amount for that, but I think it matters to us.”